 George Gilmer (1743-1795), Thomas Jefferson's friend and physician, was the son of Scottish physician George Gilmer and Mary Peachy Walker, the sister of Dr. Thomas Walker.
 Born the same year as Jefferson, in Williamsburg, he was a student at the College of William and Mary and studied medicine with his uncle Dr. Walker and at the University of Edinburgh.

-In December, 1766, Gilmer announced that he planned to pursue "the practice of medicine and the art of midwifery" in Williamsburg.
+In May 1766, George Gilmer supplied Thomas Jefferson with a letter of introduction to Dr. John Morgan of Philadelphia, where Jefferson went for smallpox inoculation.1 The following December, Gilmer announced that he planned to pursue "the practice of medicine and the art of midwifery" in Williamsburg.
 He married his first cousin Lucy Walker and moved to Charlottesville before the Revolution.
 By 1782, they were established at Pen Park, a few miles north of town.

-During the Revolution, Gilmer was a Lieutenant in the Albemarle County First Independent Company of Gentleman Volunteers and a military surgeon.
-On 9 August 1780, Jefferson wrote to his friend of his intention, as Governor, to contribute rice and money to his hospital.
+In the summer of 1776, George Gilmer attended the Fifth Virginia Convention in Williamsburg, acting in Jefferson's stead.3 During the Revolution, Gilmer became a Lieutenant in the Albemarle County First Independent Company of Gentleman Volunteers and a military surgeon.
+On August 9, 1780, Jefferson wrote to his friend of his intention, as Governor, to contribute rice and money to his hospital.4

 Many letters illustrate the friendship between the statesman and the physician.
-It was to Dr. George Gilmer that Jefferson wrote from Paris on 12 August 1787, "I shall he very happy to eat at Pen-park some of the good mutton and beef of Marrowbone, Horsepasture and Poisoned feild, with yourself and Mrs. Gilmer and my good old neighbors.
-I am as happy no where else and in no other society, and all my wishes end, where I hope my days will end, at Monticello."
-Writing to reassure his friend after a serious illness on 11 May 1792, Jefferson planned, "the next spring we will sow our cabbages together."
+It was to Dr. George Gilmer that Jefferson wrote from Paris on August 12, 1787, "I shall be very happy to eat at Pen-park some of the good mutton and beef of Marrowbone, Horsepasture and Poisoned feild, with yourself and Mrs. Gilmer and my good old neighbors.
+I am as happy no where else and in no other society, and all my wishes end, where I hope my days will end, at Monticello."6 Writing to reassure his friend after a serious illness, on May 11, 1792, Jefferson planned, "the next spring we will sow our cabbages together."7